Adversarial score matching and improved sampling for image generation: Introduction

 Although DSM-ALS is gaining traction, Generative adversarial networks (GANs) \citep{GAN} remain the leading approach to generative modeling.
 GANs are a very popular class of generative models; they have been successfully applied to image generation \citep{brock2018large,karras2017progressive,karras2019style,karras2020analyzing} and have subsequently spawned a wealth of variants \citep{radford2015unsupervised,miyato2018spectral,jolicoeur2018relativistic,zhang2019self}.
 The idea behind this method is to train a Discriminator ($D$) to correctly distinguish real samples from fake samples generated by a second agent, known as the Generator ($G$).
-GANs excel at generating high-quality samples as the discriminator captures which features make an image realistic, while the generator learns to emulate them.
+GANs excel at generating high-quality samples as the discriminator captures features that make an image plausible, while the generator learns to emulate them.

-Still, GANs often have trouble generating data from all possible modes, which impedes the diversity of the generated samples.
-A wide variety of tricks has been developed to address this issue in GANs \citep{kodali2017convergence,WGAN-GP,WGAN,miyato2018spectral,jolicoeur2019connections}.
-On the other hand, DSM-ALS does not suffer from such issue, since ALS allows for sampling from the full distribution captured by the score network.
-Nevertheless, the perceptual quality of higher-resolution images is still inferior to those generated by GANs.
-In Section \ref{sec:adversarial}, we propose to take the best of both worlds through a formulation combining DSM with a Discriminator during training.
-In Section \ref{sec:experiments}, we show that this hybrid method improves the quality of samples without sacrificing diversity.

-Generative modeling has also seen some incredible work from \citet{ho2020denoising}, who achieved exceptionally low FID on image generation tasks.
-Their approach showcased a new diffusion-based method that shares close ties with denoising score matching.
-We show that the network architecture they used, a variant of \citet{salimans2017pixelcnn++}, significantly improves quality over the RefineNet \citep{lin2017refinenet} architecture used by \citet{song2020improved}.
-In doing so, we close the gap between DSM-ALS and the diffusion-based approach.
+Still, GANs often have trouble producing data from all possible modes, which limits the diversity of the generated samples.
+A wide variety of tricks have been developed to address this issue in GANs \citep{kodali2017convergence,WGAN-GP,WGAN,miyato2018spectral,jolicoeur2019connections}, though it remains an issue to this day.
+DSM-ALS, on the other hand, does not suffer from that problem since ALS allows for sampling from the full distribution captured by the score network.
+Nevertheless, the perceptual quality of DSM-ALS higher-resolution images has so far been inferior to that of GAN-generated images.
+Generative modeling has since seen some incredible work from \citet{ho2020denoising}, who achieved exceptionally low (better) FID on image generation tasks.
+Their approach showcased a diffusion-based method \citep{sohl2015deep, goyal2017variational} that shares close ties with DSM-ALS, and additionally proposed a convincing network architecture derived from \citet{salimans2017pixelcnn++}.

-In Section \ref{sec:quality}, we study how these two training improvements (hybrid objective, and \citet{ho2020denoising} score network architecture) and two sampling improvements (consistent sampling, expected denoised sample) interact by performing an ablation study on the CIFAR-10 and LSUN-Churches generation tasks.
-The code to replicate our experiments is publicly available on https://github.com/AlexiaJM/AdversarialConsistentScoreMatching.